How to Teach Your Preschooler to Write in Singapore: A Step-by-Step Guide for Parents (2026)

 - Trace their name over dotted letters

-- Copy their name from a model
+- Copy their name from a model right next to it

-- Write their name from memory
+- Write their name entirely from memory

 Introducing Lowercase Letters

-- Letters that sit on the line (a, c, e, m, n, o, r, s, u, v, w, x, z)
+- Letters that just sit on the line (a, c, e, m, n, o, r, s, u, v, w, x, z)

-- Letters with ascenders that go up (b, d, f, h, k, l, t)
+- Letters with ascenders that reach up (b, d, f, h, k, l, t)

 Step 4: Writing Sentences (Late K2)

 By late K2, children who have followed this progression should be able to write simple sentences: "I am Sam."
 "The cat is big."
 "I like to play."
+Nothing fancy — functional and legible is the goal.

 - Starting sentences with a capital letter